|

 canalside residential dwellings.
 Amongst the most notable was

-the Grocers Warehouse, originally a 5 storey brick building
+the Grocers Warehouse, originally a 5 storey brick building designed

-designed by James Brindley,
+by James Brindley, and

-and demolished (!) in 1960, but, fortunately, the remains of
+demolished (!) in 1960, but, fortunately, the remains of the rear

-can still be seen.
+be seen.

 Within